Drafting a paid sick leave policy

 - Allow employers to get ahead of mandated sick leave, as more jurisdictions continue to pass PSL laws

 Many employers also must provide paid sick leave to their employees under various state and local laws.
-Between April 1 and December 31, 2020, private employers with fewer than 500 employees must provide up to 80 hours of paid sick leave to all employees, with limited exceptions for qualifying reasons under the Emergency Paid Sick Leave Act (EPSLA), enacted as part of the Families First Coronavirus Response Act (FFCRA) in response to the COVID-19 pandemic
+Between April 1 and December 31, 2020, private employers with fewer than 500 employees were expected to provide up to 80 hours of paid sick leave to all employees, with limited exceptions for qualifying reasons under the Emergency Paid Sick Leave Act (EPSLA), enacted as part of the Families First Coronavirus Response Act (FFCRA) in response to the COVID-19 pandemic

-Preliminary policy matters
+Preliminary paid sick policy considerations

 Before implementing a PSL policy, employers should determine for every jurisdiction where the employer has employees whether: